KeyboardKit/KeyboardKitPro/README.md

 https://github.com/KeyboardKit/KeyboardKitPro.git
 ```

-**Important!** Unlike KeyboardKit, KeyboardKit Pro is a binary target and must only be added to the app target.
-If you add it to any other target, it may crash at runtime.
+Unlike KeyboardKit, KeyboardKit Pro is a binary target and must only be linked to the app target.